 Call a Nevada criminal defense attorney…

 Arrested?
-Call our Las Vegas criminal defense attorneys to schedule a free consultation.
+Call our Las Vegas criminal defense attorneys to schedule a consultation.
 We may be able to get the charges lessened or dropped completely so your record stays clean.

 ¿Habla español?
 Más información sobre el delito de posesión de marihuana de Nevada.

 Arrested in California?
 Go to our article on Health & Safety Code 11357 HS.

 Arrested in Colorado?
 Go to our article on Colorado marijuana laws.

 - NRS 678D.200.
 See also Katelyn Newberg, Nevada’s drug classification for cannabis ruled unconstitutional, Las Vegas Review-Journal (September, 14, 2022)(“[This] ruling will prevent people from being prosecuted for marijuana-related crimes under laws that only apply to Schedule 1 drugs but don’t specifically reference marijuana.”).

 - 21 U.S.C. § 844; Shea Johnson, “First in the state, Las Vegas approves marijuana lounges,” Las Vegas Review-Journal (May 1, 2019).
 Ken Liptak, Biden pardons all federal offenses of simple marijuana possession in first major steps toward decriminalization, CNN (October 6, 2022).

 - NRS 453.411; Andrew Craft, Nevada could become first state to have marijuana lounges, Fox News (September 20th, 2017).

 - See NRS 678D.200.